Table of contents

 FR = CR x FN

 The resistance is thus calculated from the rolling resistance coefficient (CR) and the normal force (FN).
-The normal force depends on the weight on the wheel. - Calculating the rolling resistance coefficient
+The normal force in this formula refers to the weight force of the transport vehicle in kilograms (kg) on a horizontal road without an incline or decline and without aerodynamic effects such as lifting or pressure on the tyres. - Calculating the rolling resistance coefficient

 CR=d/R